 The most obvious way to thank your dog sitter is with a tip.

 It may already be costly to hire a pet sitter.
-But consider that if you hire through a highly rated company–which I recommend–that company takes a cut of the pay.
+But consider that if you hire through a highly rated company -- and I recommend that you do -- that company takes a cut of the pay.
 It can be up to half of your bill.

 Leaving a tip for your sitter is a huge help.
 If you don't want to tip for a job that hasn't been done yet, most places will allow you to add a tip when you pay your bill, or you can leave some cash on the counter next time around.